Bad credit loans

 - Been declared bankrupt

-- Have County Court Judgements (CCJs) against you
+- Have a County Court Judgment (CCJ) against you

 - Entered into an Individual Voluntary Arrangement (IVA)

 A secured homeowner loan uses your home as a guarantee.
-If you don’t keep up with repayments, you could lose your house.
+No guarantor is required but, if you don’t keep up with repayments, you could lose your house.

 A guarantor loan is when a friend or relative promises to pay back the loan if you can’t.

-A peer to peer loan is borrowing money from other individuals, rather than through a bank or building society.
-Peer to peer loaning is a service that’s regulated by the Financial Conduct Authority (FCA), and so should not be confused with loan sharks.
+A peer to peer loan involves borrowing money from other individuals, rather than through a bank or building society.
+This type of loan can offer lower interest rates for borrowers, while the person lending the money treats your loan as an investment.
+Peer to peer lending is regulated by the Financial Conduct Authority (FCA).

 What are the pros and cons of bad credit loans

-There are pros and cons of bad credit loans, so it’s important that you consider carefully that this is the right form of borrowing for you:
+There are pros and cons of bad credit loans, so consider carefully whether this is the right form of borrowing for you: